 We are part of the CARE Foundation Trust group of 10 schools, a strong collaboration of schools who support each other and share best practice.
 We are a learning community who share resources, training and learning experiences for both staff and children.
 Some of the joint events enjoyed by our pupils have been:

-- Annual Carol Concert in aid of the NSPCC
+- Annual Carol Concert in aid of charity

 - Young Voices Choir at the O2